MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-b2b-extranet.md

  **Secure sharing:** Microsoft 365 B2B extranet provides a highly secure sharing experience with the IT governance and policies that you require, including:

-- The ability to protect yourself against accidental sharing by using  owner-approved sharing through Office 365 groups or teams, which prevents users from inviting new users without approval.
+- The ability to protect yourself against accidental sharing by using  owner-approved sharing through Microsoft 365 groups or teams, which prevents users from inviting new users without approval.

 - The ability to restrict partner users to a single site or team.
 They cannot search for or view any content on sites or teams to which they have not been invited.